-STATE OR TERRITORY LOCATION
+State or Territory Location

 NT Alice Springs

 NT Darwin

 NT Katherine

 QLD Cairns

 QLD Innisfail

 QLD Shoalwater Bay

 QLD Townsville

 QLD Tully

 SA Woomera

 WA Exmouth

 WA Karratha

 WA Kununurra

-H4.2 The Director-General may declare a locality to be remote and determine conditions attached to that locality.

-H4.3 Dependant eligibility.
-An immediate family member who resides with the employee and who earns less than the national minimum wage, as prescribed by the Fair Work Commission from time to time, is considered a dependant for the purposes of district allowance and assisted leave fare allowance (ALFA).
-For the purposes of ALFA an eligible dependant does not include a child under the age of two years.

-H4.4 Unless the Director-General determines otherwise, remote localities benefits do not extend to an employee who has moved to a remote locality for personal reasons.

-H4.5 District allowance.
+- H4.2 The Director-General may declare a locality to be remote and determine conditions attached to that locality. - H4.3 Dependant eligibility.
+An immediate family member who resides with the employee and who earns less than the national minimum wage, as prescribed by the Fair Work Commission from time to time, is considered a dependant for the purposes of district allowance. - H4.4 Unless the Director-General determines otherwise, remote localities benefits do not extend to an employee who has moved to a remote locality for personal reasons. - H4.5 District allowance.
 An employee stationed at a remote locality will be paid district allowance.
-The rate of district allowance may be reviewed and adjusted by the Director-General from time to time having regard to the relevant economic indicators.

-H4.6 An employee whose partner is also eligible to receive district allowance from the Commonwealth while stationed at the same remote locality, is to be regarded as an employee without eligible dependants.

-H4.7 An employee travelling to a remote locality will not be paid district allowance for the first 21 days if in receipt of the daily rate of travel assistance.
+The rate of district allowance may be reviewed and adjusted by the Director-General from time to time having regard to the relevant economic and other indicators. - H4.6 An employee whose partner receives a district allowance (however described) from the Commonwealth while stationed at the same remote locality, where that allowance accounts for the employee's dependants, is to be regarded as an employee without eligible dependants. - H4.7 An employee travelling to a remote locality will not be paid district allowance for the first 21 days if in receipt of the daily rate of travel assistance.

-H4.8 An employee continues to be paid district allowance while on Annual leave, provided they were eligible to receive payment on the day immediately prior to commencement of leave.

-H4.9 Assisted leave fares allowance (ALFA).
-An employee stationed at a remote locality listed in Table H1 will be paid ALFA annually in respect of themselves and each eligible dependant.
-The rate of ALFA may be reviewed and adjusted by the Director-General from time to time.

-H4.10 Where the accompanying partner of an employee is also employed by the Commonwealth (including as a member of the ADF) and is provided with a similar benefit under their own workplace conditions, the ASD employee may only claim ALFA in respect of themselves and any other eligible dependant for whom no equivalent eligibility has been claimed by the partner.

-H4.11 The allowance is payable on each anniversary of commencement at the locality.
-The anniversary of commencement is to be:

-- a. deferred by any periods of leave not to count as service; - b. deferred by any completed months of continuous service in other than an identified remote locality; - c. deferred by any completed months of continuous service with another agency; and - d. not deferred by periods of Defence reserve service.

-H4.12 Where an employee moves between remote localities, ALFA continues to be payable on the relevant anniversary of commencement at the first locality.
-Payment is, however, based on the rate applicable to the employee's location at the date of accrual.

-H4.13 ALFA is paid at the equivalent full-time rate for part-time employees and employees undertaking a graduated return to work.

-H4.14 ALFA will be paid to non-ongoing employees on each completed 12 months of continuous service with ASD at a remote locality.

-H4.15 Additional Annual leave.
+- H4.8 An employee continues to be paid district allowance while on Annual leave, provided they were eligible to receive payment on the day immediately prior to commencement of leave. - H4.9 Assisted leave fares allowance (ALFA).
+An employee stationed at a remote locality listed in Table H1 will be paid ALFA in respect of themselves and their family residing in that remote locality.
+The rate of ALFA may be reviewed and adjusted by the Director-General from time to time. - H4.10 Where the accompanying partner of an employee is also employed by the Commonwealth (including as a member of the ADF) and is provided with a similar benefit under their own workplace conditions, the ASD employee may only claim ALFA in respect of themselves and any other eligible dependant for whom no equivalent eligibility has been claimed by the partner. - H4.11 The allowance is payable on each anniversary of commencement at the locality or as otherwise prescribed.
+The anniversary of commencement is to be: - a. deferred by any periods of leave not to count as service - b. deferred by any completed months of continuous service in other than an identified remote locality - c. deferred by any completed months of continuous service with another agency, and - d. not deferred by periods of Defence reserve service. - H4.12 Where an employee moves between remote localities, ALFA continues to be payable on the relevant anniversary of commencement at the first locality.
+Payment is, however, based on the rate applicable to the employee's location at the date of accrual. - H4.13 ALFA is paid at the equivalent full-time rate for part-time employees and employees undertaking a graduated return to work. - H4.14 ALFA will be paid to non-ongoing employees on each completed 12 months of continuous service with ASD at a remote locality. - H4.15 Additional Annual leave.
 An employee stationed at a remote locality accrues Additional Annual leave as per Table H2.
 The additional leave is credited fortnightly, in addition to the employee's normal accrual under paragraph F2.3.